Azure blue sage, Salvia azurea

 As the name suggests, Azure blue sage blooms are a bright sky-blue in color.
 Flowers are two-lipped and borne in whorls on terminal spikes.
 The lower lip may bear two white stripes, or in rare cases, may be white with a bright blue edge (see photo below).
 Calyces are tubular and pubescent.
 Leaves are petiolate, narrowly lanceolate with entire to serrated margins.
 Leaf surfaces may be smooth or pubescent.
 Azure blue sage is unlike other Salvias in that it produces only stem leaves — no basal leaves.
 It does, however, have the telltale square stem that Salvias and other members of the mint family have.

-Azure blue sage flowers can vary in color from a bright cerulean blue to a very pale whitish-blue.
+Azure blue sage flowers can vary in color from a complete blue to a very pale whitish-blue.
 Photo by Eleanor Dietrich

 Family: Lamiaceae (Mint family)